gabastil/LabKeySchemaToMetadataConverter/README.md

 ## Summary of Conversion Steps

+Standard:
 1. Obtain MS Word schema
 2. Copy schema contents and paste into a new .txt file
 3. Run the converter script with this .txt file
 4. Remove carriage returns from the generated .json file
 5. Install .json file into LabKey

+Alternative:
+1. Obtain text file formatted schema
+2. Run the converter script with this file
+3. Remove carriage returns from the generated .json file
+4. Install .json file into LabKey